RxLaboratory/Duik/src-docs/docs/guide/animation/anim-library.md

 With the next buttons, you can change how the items are sorted in the panel, and refresh the library if you've manually added new files or if something is missing in the list.

 !!! note
-    For now (2023) the animations are applied *as is*, which makes it necessary to manually adjust the position and other spatial values when transfering an animation from a character to another with different proportions.
+    For now (2024) the animations are applied *as is*, which makes it necessary to manually adjust the position and other spatial values when transferring an animation from a character to another with different proportions.
 Other properties should work fine though.

     This is going to change though as we're working on a way to automagically adapt animations to the character receiving it, by also storing the proportions from the original character to be able to apply a ratio before applying them to the new character (or prop).